AntiCompositeNumber/signatures/README.md

 ### Webservice
 On Toolforge, the repo is symlinked to ~/www/python/

-To start the webservice, run `webservice --backend=kubernetes python3.9 start`
+To start the webservice, run `webservice start`

 To stop the webservice, run `webservice stop`